ing-bank/prometheus-scenarios/promql/chapter2/UsingFunctions.md

 These functions should only be used with **counters**.
 * *rate*: is used to calculate the per-second average rate of increase for a time series
 * *irate*: calculates the per-second average rate of increase for a time series based on the last two samples in a range vector.

 You should avoid using irate() unless your metric increases rapidly.
 Otherwise, the value will fluctuate wildly and will make your graph hard to read.

 For monitoring you would often be interested in the load on a system.
-That is more directly related to the number of logons and logoffs.
+That is more directly related to the number (or count) of incoming requests.
-These individual values cannot easily be derived from the logged_on_customers metric, this is why counters are often used to determine load.
+Counters suit to this purpose because their current value is the sum of all previous measurements, unless your application stopped or restarted (in that case they are set back to zero).

 The demo api exposes a metric called *api_request_count* that simulates a measurement of the number of incoming requests.

 ### Assignment